CharlesBooker1/Creating-a-Virtual-Machine-Network-in-Azure-and-Inspecting-Network-Protocol/README.md

 </p>

 <h1 align = "center">Virtual Machines and Inspecting Network Protocols</h1>
-This tutorial outlines how to set up a virtual machine network in Microsoft Azure and doing some exercises observing traffic.
+This tutorial outlines how to set up a virtual machine network in Microsoft Azure and observing the traffic between a windows and linux machine.

 </p>